getsentry/rfcs/text/0022-response-context.md

     "status_code": 500,
     "is_redirect": false,
     "response_body_size": 1000, // bytes
-    "arbitrary_field": "arbitrary" // arbitrary and retained fields (either this or data) }
+    "arbitrary_field": "arbitrary" // arbitrary and retained fields for backwards compatibility when adding new fields }
 }
 ```

-The `data` field is semantically different than the `Request#data`.
-The `Request#data` is the data that was sent to the server, while the `Response#data` is just arbitrary data that is attached to the response.
-The `Response#data` is not used for anything in the SDKs, but it is useful for the user to attach arbitrary data to the response.
-We could rename to `other` or something else to avoid confusion.

 ## Option 2